30 June – 1 July 2026

 Working Together, Calling for Recognition

-For the fourth time, the SME Connect Working Group on Entrepreneurship, Self-Employment & One-Person Companies will bring together one-person companies, self-employed professionals, representative organisations, policymakers and EU stakeholders in Brussels for the OPC Summit, taking place on 30 June and 1 July 2026.
+For the fourth time, the SME Connect Working Group on Entrepreneurship, Self-Employment & One-Person Companies (ESO) will bring together one-person companies, self-employed professionals, representative organisations, policymakers and EU stakeholders in Brussels for the OPC Summit, taking place on 30 June and 1 July 2026.

 With around 60% of all SMEs consisting of one-person companies and more than 32 million Europeans — around 14–15% of the workforce — working as self-employed, these entrepreneurs form a substantial part of Europe’s economic and social fabric.
 Yet, despite their importance, they often remain underrepresented in Brussels and are too often left out of legislative debates that directly affect their work, businesses and livelihoods.